google.com, pub-6163986048689870, DIRECT, f08c47fec0942fa0 CTO in Delhi NCR: DPCC, HSPCB & UPPCB Consent Guide

 Red, Orange, Green, and White Categories: What They Mean for Your Business

-The Delhi Pollution Control Committee (DPCC) and Haryana State Pollution Control Board (HPPCB) classify industries into four primary categories: Red, Orange, Green, and White.4
+The Delhi Pollution Control Committee (DPCC) and Haryana State Pollution Control Board (HSPCB) classify industries into four primary categories: Red, Orange, Green, and White.4

 • Red Category: These are industries identified as having a high pollution potential, typically with a pollution index exceeding 60.
 Examples include chemical manufacturing, metal processing, thermal power plants, and cement industries.5 Industries in this category are mandated to obtain both Consent to Establish (CTE) and Consent to Operate (CTO).